Jack Nicholson: 1970–1989: Stardom and acclaim

 Also in 1975, Nicholson starred in Michelangelo Antonioni's The Passenger (1975), which co-starred Maria Schneider.
 Nicholson plays a journalist, David Locke, who during an assignment in North Africa decides to quit journalism and disappear by taking on a new hidden identity.
 Unfortunately, the dead person whose identity he takes on turns out to have been a weapons smuggler on the run.
 Antonioni's unusual plot included convincing dialogue and fine acting, states film critic Seymour Chatman.
 It was shot in Algeria, Spain, Germany, and England.
 The film received good reviews and revived Antonioni's reputation as a great director.
 He said he wanted the film to have more of a "spy feeling [and] be more political".
 Nicholson began shooting the film from an unfinished script, notes Judith Crist, yet upon its completion he thought so highly of the film that he bought the world rights and recorded a reminiscence of working with Antonioni.

-Critic and screenwriter Penelope Gilliatt provides an overview of Nicholson's role:
+Critic and screenwriter Penelope Gilliatt provides an overview of Nicholson's role, "The Passenger is an unidealized portrait of a drained man whose one remaining stimulus is to push his luck.
+Again and again, in the movie, we watch him court danger.
+It interests him to walk the edge of risk.
+He does it with passivity as if he were taking part in an expressionless game of double-dare with life.
+Jack Nicholson's performance is a wonder of insight.
+How to animate a personality that is barely there.

-He continued to take more unusual roles.
+Nicholson continued to take more unusual roles.
 He took a small role in The Last Tycoon opposite Robert De Niro.
 He took a less sympathetic role in Arthur Penn's western The Missouri Breaks (1976), specifically to work with Marlon Brando.
 Nicholson was especially inspired by Brando's acting ability, recalling that in his youth, as an assistant manager at a theater, he watched On the Waterfront about 40 times.
+He once stated, "Marlon Brando influenced me strongly.
+Today, it's hard for people who weren't there to realize the impact that Brando had on an audience. ...
+He's always been the patron saint of actors".
 "I'm part of the first generation that idolized Marlon Brando", he said.

 Nicholson has observed that while both De Niro and Brando were noted for their skill as method actors, he himself has seldom been described as one, a fact he sees as an accomplishment: "I'm still fooling them", he told Sean Penn.
 "I consider it an accomplishment because there's probably no one who understands Method acting better academically than I do—or actually uses it more in his work.
 But it's funny, nobody really sees that.
 It's perception versus reality, I guess."